nixworks/public/news/2012/03/25/README.md

 ## [2012-03-25](/news/2012/03/25/index.md)

 ### [Syrian uprising:At least 48 people are reported killed across Syria as US President Barack Obama and Turkish Prime Minister Erdogan hold talks about a process for transitioning to a "legitimate government". ](/news/2012/03/25/syrian-uprising-pat-least-48-people-are-reported-killed-across-syria-as-us-president-barack-obama-and-turkish-prime-minister-erdoaan-hold-t.md)
-_Context: 2011–2012 Syrian uprising, Barack Obama, Recep Tayyip Erdoğan, Syria, Turkish Prime Minister, US President_
+_Context: 2011-2012 Syrian uprising, Barack Obama, Recep Tayyip Erdogan, Syria, Turkish Prime Minister, US President_

 ### [2012 insurgency in northern Mali: Tuareg insurgents close in on multiple northern towns where they say they will apply Islamic sharia law. ](/news/2012/03/25/2012-insurgency-in-northern-mali-tuareg-insurgents-close-in-on-multiple-northern-towns-where-they-say-they-will-apply-islamic-sharia-law.md)
 Tuareg rebels have closed in on a key city in northern Mali, taking advantage of a power vacuum in Bamako.